ycche/tw-predicter/README.md

 Trial 7:
 This time I tried using hyperparameter tuning with the 2 best classifiers XGB/SVC using GridSearchCV.
 The best results came out to 0.59 using SVC

+# Conclusions

+While creating the project, I knew that there were many errors and problems with the approach that I took.
+I will briefly explain some of the problems I noticed.

+## Data Quantity
+Ideally, since there are 4 labels, there should be much more data to train on.
+I wanted to have a dataset with over 10000 rows, but I found that it was ultimately too time-consuming.
+As well, the dataset was slightly imbalanced with 2/3 having the most labels.
+Although I did correct some of it, it was still not perfect.

+## Narrowness
+There are too many topics on Twitter to capture.
+My dataset only captured a portion of the topics.
+Thus, if the classifier is exposed to topics it was not trained on, it would have worse performance.

+## Data Quality
+During my trails, I noticed that some of the data was labelled incorrectly.
+Labelling hundreds of rows in a sitting, it is very common to auto-pilot and make mistakes.
+As well, some of the labels are subjective as well.
+I tried to keep a consistent outline of how to label but mistakes and human bias will happen.

+Despite this, I think that the project was successful in accomplishing what I set out to do and I was able to take a poor performing model of 0.44 accuracy and significantly increase it's accuracy to 0.59.